mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 Thi said with a shudder, "Ramne."

-The pores in my skin contracted.
+The pores in my skin contracted. _What is he up to now?_

 "He stole death from me.
 I was his murder slave.
 Trapped on his ship, teetering between life and death.
 I was unable to see, to escape.
 Then Melna set me free.
 I have died so many times I can no longer remember.
 But always, life is at the other end.
 It is an illness I would rather be rid of."